zchryl/Position-Analysis-in-League/README.md

-# Analyzing What Defines each League of Legends Position
+# Position Analysis In League of Legends

 By Zachary Loo (zloo@ucsd.edu)
 ---
 ## Abstract
-Analyzing What Defines each League of Legends Position is a data science project conducted at UCSD.
+Position Analysis In League of Legends is a data science analysis project conducted at UCSD.
 It walks through many important stages of a Dataset Analysis, starting with Cleaning and Exploratory Data Analysis, Missingness Assessments, Hypothesis Testing, and constructing a Prediction Model based on the available statistics.
 This project focuses on the presence of distinguished roles and just how much their statistics define them in the playing field.
 ---

 ## Introduction